islamashraful/DonationApp/README.md

 ## Congratulations! :tada:

-You've successfully run and modified your React Native App. :partying_face:
+You've successfully run and modified Donation App! :partying_face:

-### Now what?

-- If you want to add this new React Native code to an existing application, check out the [Integration guide](https://reactnative.dev/docs/integration-with-existing-apps).
-- If you're curious to learn more about React Native, check out the [Introduction to React Native](https://reactnative.dev/docs/getting-started).

-# Troubleshooting

-If you can't get this to work, see the [Troubleshooting](https://reactnative.dev/docs/troubleshooting) page.

-# Learn More
+# Official Guide

 To learn more about React Native, take a look at the following resources: